Max2github/lib/README.md

 ## Building
 There is a little Makefile.<br>
-Can can build the libraries (.a files -> linux style) for words and list:
+You can build the libraries (.a files -> linux style) for ""words" and "list":
 - `make words`
 - `make list`